-In a bee colony, there are several castes.
-These include the queen bee, the drone bee and the worker bee.
+In a honey bee colony, there are several castes.
+These include the Queen bee, the drone bee and the worker bee.
 Each caste has a very special and specific job, and we are going to explore the job description of the drone bee.

-Honey bee drones are the mysterious male bees of the hive.
+Honey bee drones are the mysterious male honey bees of the hive.
 They are the ONLY MALE honey bees.
-There are also very few drones that exist in any given hive.
-In a colony of say 15,000 honey bees, there may be only be 30 drone bees, and there is a reason why.
+There are also very few drones that exist in any given bee hive.
+In a colony of say 15,000 honey bees, there may be only be 30 drones, and there is a reason why.

 Honey Bee Drones | What Is A Drone Bee